dirigible-io/dirigible-io.github.io/docs-api/docs/utils/qrcode.md

 ---
-title: QR Code Generator
+title: QR Code
 ---

-QR Code Generator
+QR Code
 ===

 QRCode object is used to generate a JavaScript byte array based on an input string.